dell/csm-operator/tests/README.md

   path: "<path-to-cr-for-powerhello-with-world-enabled>"
   steps:
     - "Given an environment with k8s or openshift, and CSM operator installed"
-    - "Apply custom resources" # fully re-cycled old step
+    - "Apply custom resources" # fully recycled old step
     - "Validate custom resources"
-    - "Validate [powerhello] driver is installed" # partially re-cycled old step
+    - "Validate [powerhello] driver is installed" # partially recycled old step
     - "Validate [world] module is installed"
     - "Validate Today is Tuesday"  # a new simple step without a backend implementation
     - "Validate it is [raining], [snowing], [sunny], and [pay-day]"  # a new templated step without a backend implementation